NickelousTex/LaunchDarklyLOS/README.md

     email: 'JonDoe@gmail.com',
 },
 ```
-Note that changing the key to `test_user` will result in the card disappearing
+Changing the key to a non-targeted value (e.g., test_user) will hide the card

-Alternatively:
+User Context (Card Visable)
 Update the kind to `user` and user_key to `Jane Doe` to pass a targeted user flag to show the card as well.
 ```
 context: {